 Exercise For Your Mind

-While we all know the benefits of physical exercise on our bodies, not everyone realizes the massive positive impact it has on our mental health as well.
-Going for a quick jog or a long walk can significantly reduce stress and give you time to sort through any troubling thoughts stressing you out and causing anxiety.
+While we all know the benefits of physical exercise on our bodies, not everyone realizes the massive positive impact it has on our mental health as well, including those experiencing PTSD.
+Going for a quick jog or a long walk can significantly reduce stress and give you time to sort through any troubling thoughts stressing you out and causing anxiety, including those related to PTSD.
 Choosing higher intensity workouts where you’re really breaking a sweat can get you in the zone where you’re thinking about nothing but the exercise and release massive amounts of endorphins that boost mood.
-If this type of physical activity doesn’t interest you or isn’t possible for health reasons, even light yoga or pilates is calming.
-Yoga can also incorporate meditation and breathwork, which has shown to be incredibly grounding.
+If this type of physical activity doesn’t interest you or isn’t possible for health reasons, even light yoga or pilates is calming and can help manage symptoms of PTSD.
+Yoga can also incorporate meditation and breathwork, which has shown to be incredibly grounding for individuals with PTSD.

 Supplement Where You Can